samuelmeuli/samuelmeuli.com/content/blog/2019-04-07-packaging-and-publishing-an-electron-app.md

 ### Packaging

-[`electron-builder`](https://github.com/electron-userland/electron-builder) is a third-party tool which facilitates the process of packaging an Electron app.
+[`electron-builder`](https://github.com/electron-userland/electron-builder) is a third-party tool that facilitates the process of packaging an Electron app.
 The tool handles various tasks required for building a production-ready app, like the inclusion of native dependencies, code signing, upload to a download server, and the inclusion of an auto-updater tool.

 Run the following command to add `electron-builder` to your Electron project: